awsles/AwsServices/README.md

 https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html

 ## Anomalies
-In scraping the data, a few anomalies have been observed with the original source data and/or documentation.
+In scraping the data, a few anomalies have been observed with the original source data and/or documentation:

-* The service prefix 'Ses' appears twice: once for the 'Amazon Pinpoint Email Service' and again for 'Amazon SES'.
+* The service prefix '**Ses**' appears twice: once for the '**Amazon Pinpoint Email Service**' and again for '**Amazon SES**'.
 This idosyncracy carries through to the IAM policy creator.

 * The 'ses:CreateConfigurationSet' appears several times as a result of the above.